bhartiy/learnsellacious/pages/07.product/minimum-and-max-quantity/docs.md

 4. Save the changes you made.
 ![](screenshot-localhost-2020.05.28-16_43_06.png)

-Now Minimum & Maximum Quantity option will be available in product.
+Now Minimum & Maximum Quantity option will be available in inventory section in product edit.

 ![](screenshot-localhost-2020.05.28-16_44_47.png)